 Step 1 — Trusting a Christian

-Just because you think you’re a trustworthy person doesn’t mean that someone else is going to trust you.
+Just because you think you’re a trustworthy person does not mean that someone else is going to trust you.
 Trust is hard to win and easy to lose.
 This is especially true when it comes to getting people to talk about their spiritual beliefs.

 The sad truth is that people have negative preconceptions about us as Christians.
 They often expect us to judge them.
 Or they suspect we’re just waiting for an opportune moment to recite our scripted presentation of the gospel.

-Think about those you are focusing on in MissionHub.
-As you create your steps of faith remember that their first step will be trusting you enough to talk about why they believe something different than you.
+Think about the people you are focusing on in MissionHub.
+As you create your steps of faith, remember that the first step for those people will be trusting you enough to talk about why they believe something different than you do.
 How can you make them feel safe?
 Maybe it’s about being patient and knowing when to wait, when to ask a question, and when to listen.

 What are they passionate about?
 How has their life shaped the way they think, and the things they give themselves to?

 Being transparent about the questions you have wrestled with will also cultivate someone’s curiosity about you.

 Deep down most people want to be known.
 But first they need to feel safe to be known.
 Your genuine curiosity about someone, free of judgement, is likely to inspire that person’s curiosity about you.